Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 As I was stumbling through the dark looking for the first light switch on my way through the house, I realized that my cell phone was still lit.
 It was amazing how helpful that little thing was in providing just enough light.

 Emergency personnel will look in your cell phone to see if you have an emergency listing if needed.
-It is suggested that you enter your emergency contact under ICE (In case of emergency).
-This is the first place they will look.
+It is suggested that you enter your emergency contact under ICE (In Case of Emergency).

 It is called ICE (In Case of Emergency).
 We all carry our mobile phones with names and numbers stored in its memory but nobody, other than ourselves, knows which of these numbers belong to our closest family or friends.
 If we were to be involved in an accident or were taken ill, the people attending us would have our mobile phone but wouldn't know who to call.
 Which number is the contact person in case of an emergency?